website-icon/standard/standard.md

     reserved for future extensions.
 * the plain-text list of available icons is named `index.txt`.
     Every line in this file that doesn’t start with the character `#` represents a URL with base `/.well-known/icons/`.
-An `index.txt` in a sub-folder references its icons relative to itself.
 * the server MAY provide an `index.html` file with human-readable information about the icons.
 * the folder MAY contain other files, provided that their file names do